apache/cordova-docs/docs/en/edge/guide/project-settings/android/index.md

 3. Various **other** preferences (as **&lt;preference&gt;** tags) defaults err on not breaking existing apps)

 a. **useBrowserHistory (boolean, defaults to true)** - set to false if you want to use the history shim that was used to work around the hashtag error present in Android 3.x prior to the history fix.
 (Note: This setting will be deprecated in April 2013)
+b. **loadingDialog** - Display a native loading dialog when loading the app.
+Format for the value is "Title, Message"
+c. **loadingPageDialog** - Display a native loading dialog when loading sub-pages.
+Format for the value is "Title, Message"
+d. **errorUrl** - Set the error page for your application.
+Should be located in your Android project in file://android_asset/www/